meashna/ISE/mod1.md

    - Unions
    - Government
    - Voluntary Agencies
-   - **Q3:** How do voluntary agencies support safety measures in various organizations?
+   - ❓ How do voluntary agencies support safety measures in various organizations?
+   - ❓ List any six responsibilities of workers/workmen towards safety measures in an organization.
-   - **Q11b:** Explain the responsibilities of supervisors in ensuring safety.
+   - ❓ Explain the responsibilities of supervisors in ensuring safety.

 7. **Safety Policy**
-   - **Q2:** How can you describe a safety policy?
+   - ❓ How can you describe a safety policy?

 8. **Safety Officer**
    - Responsibilities
    - Authority
-   - **Q11b:** Explain the responsibilities of safety officers in implementing safety measures.
+   - ❓ Explain the responsibilities of a safety officer in the implementation of safety in industries.

 9. **Safety Committee**
    - Need
    - Types
    - Advantages
-   - **Q12:** Explain the six distinguished functions of a safety committee in an industry.
+   - ❓ Explain the six distinguished functions of a safety committee in an industry.

+10. **Industrial Safety Practices**
+    - ❓ Explain any three unsafe acts responsible for accidents in industries.
+    - ❓ What are the causes of industrial accidents?
 ---

 ## **1. Need for Safety**